 “We’re grateful that the City Bridge Trust has chosen CAE as a partner for its Bridge to Work programme.
 We hope that the Pathways project will help develop the next generation of access and disability professionals who will help deliver the vision of a more inclusive environment – a key driver for City Bridge Trust and CAE.”

 Fara Muneer, CAE’s Head of Business Development

 “I’ve seen first-hand how impactful the Bridge to Work programme has been through my work with Whizz Kids who are a long term project partner of the scheme.
 For young disabled Londoners like me, it can be an anxiety fuelled journey trying to find a job.

 “This is why we need more programmes that support disabled people into work.
 I think it’s great that CAE are not only providing disabled people with employment support, but are encouraging them into careers in inclusive design, which is a subject that effects all disabled people.”

 Sam Renke, Actress and disability campaigner

 To be eligible you will need to be aged between 18-30 years and living in London, alongside this you will have an interest in developing skills for a career.

-To apply for the CAE Pathways programme, complete our Pathways programme application form.
+To apply for the Pathways Academy, complete our Pathways application form.